mariasrap/Kernel_Challenge_MVA/README.md

 ```

 Note that you will need the precomputed kernel matrix from the file 'RWK_Labeled_4200.pkl'.You can also find the notebook version for a more clear view.

+In this repository you can also find a notebook called 'Walk Kernels.ipynb' where I explain in detail the implementation of the different Kernels and the SVM.